Clara Stern: Work in Child Development

-Despite Clara's lack of a formal higher education she and her husband conducted their research together, with Clara even publishing essays of her own.
-It has been argued that her most important contribution to their joint studies was the immensely detailed diaries she kept for 18 years, as Clara was the one who bore that burden not William.
+Despite Clara's lack of a formal higher education, she and her husband conducted their research together, with Clara even publishing essays of her own.
+It has been argued that her most important contribution to their joint studies was the immensely detailed diaries she kept for 18 years, as Clara was the one who bore that burden, not William.

 Their research is also interesting for another reason, because it is possibly the first German example of an academic co-operation between a husband and wife.
 Such working relationships have been described as following "the partner model" in which a woman works in private collaboration with her husband or partner.
 Clara and William fit into this category because Clara never received money for her work, the status of an employee, nor did she ever work in an office with her husband; she only worked from their home.

 When the Sterns began publishing their findings, there were originally plans for a series of six books to be written.
 Child Language was the first text and was published in 1907, the second text Recollection, Testimony & Lying was published in 1909.
 These two texts were major additions to the growing literature of developmental psychology.
-The remaining for books - Regarding and Representing, Child's Play, Will and Emotional Life, Thinking and Beliefs - were never published and Clara and William Stern never worked together on a joint publication after that.
+The remaining books - Regarding and Representing, Child's Play, Will and Emotional Life, Thinking and Beliefs - were never published and Clara and William Stern never worked together on a joint publication after that.

-However, in 1914 William Stern published a textbook titled Psychology of Early Childhood and he acknowledged his wife's contributions to the work even though she did not appear as a co-author.
+However, in 1914, William Stern published a textbook titled Psychology of Early Childhood and he acknowledged his wife's contributions to the work even though she did not appear as a co-author.
 The subtitle reads: "Supplemented by extracts from the unpublished diaries of Clara Stern."